Concept

 What is the difference between Lean, Fat, Coast, and Barista FIRE?

 Lean FIRE = frugal lifestyle, lower target.
 Fat FIRE = comfortable lifestyle, higher target.
-Coast FIRE = already saved enough to coast to retirement on compound growth.
+Coast FIRE = saved enough to coast to retirement on compound growth.
 Barista FIRE = semi-retired with part-time income.